-Applying to medical schools in Ontario is a fairly streamlined process as all the schools have a common application process via the not-for-profit Ontario Medical School Application Service (OMSAS), which is a division of the Ontario Universities’ Application Centre (OUAC).
-While each school has their own specific application requirements and materials, all documents are handled centrally by OMSAS for security and efficiency.
+Applying to medical schools in Ontario is a fairly streamlined process as all the schools have a common application process via the not-for-profit Ontario Medical School Application Service (OMSAS), which is a division of the Ontario Universities Application Centre (OUAC).
+While each school has its own specific application requirements and materials, all documents are handled centrally by OMSAS for security and efficiency.

 Each applicant to OMSAS needs to create an account during the application cycle.
 For applicants of the 2023 medical school admissions class, OMSAS reports the application portal opened on July 7, 2022.
 It is important to choose an email address for login and communications that will not expire at any point during the application process.